davejesch/wp-qore/wp-content/plugins/wp-qore/readme.txt

 == Description ==

 <a target="_blank" href="http://wpqore.com/">WP Qore</a>, a plugin that provides additional security, performance functionality, and developer tools that can be turned on or off at any time.
-WP Qore, first debut in the WordPress.org plugin repository with v1.1.4 and previous versions are maintained on <a target="_blank" href="https://github.com/icryptic/wp-qore/">Github</a>.
+WP Qore, first debut in the WordPress.org plugin repository is v1.1.4 and previous versions are maintained on <a target="_blank" href="https://github.com/icryptic/wp-qore/">Github</a>.

 Features: